 Teachers hold the unique potential to truly shape children’s individual aspirations.
 I love teaching because I love kids.
-I am passionate about nurturing those who are younger than I. I currently work as an educational associate and direct the children’s ministry in my church.
+I am passionate about nurturing those who are younger than I. I currently work as an educational associate and volunteer as a teacher for the children’s program in my church.
 I have a genuine enthusiasm for teaching and am truly happy when I am teaching and learning from kids.

 Every student is unique and learns in their own way, and at their own pace.
 It is with this view that I have developed a desire for diversity in educational methods.
 I plan to use a combination of individual and group work, indoor and outdoor education, teacher-led and student-led learning, various forms of technology-supplemented learning, and as many choice assignments as possible.
 Land-based learning is one specific teaching approach that is very important to me.
 I believe that there is a vast array of knowledge at our fingertips when we take the time to explore nature.
 This is something that I am currently learning more about and would love to bring into my future classroom(s).